Yandex Cloud

 To create a Managed Service for OpenSearch cluster:

-1. See the description of the CLI command for creating a cluster:
+1. View the description of the CLI command for creating a cluster:

 yc managed-opensearch cluster create --help

-2. Specify the cluster settings in the creation command (our example does not include all available settings):
+2. Specify the cluster properties in this command (the example does not show all that are available):

 yc managed-opensearch cluster create \